wongwh2002/CS2113TeamProject/docs/UserGuide.md

 ### Exiting the program

-The `bye` command allows you to exit the program safely, as it will store all changes made.
+The `bye` command allows you to exit the program safely.

 **Format:** `bye`